musoniusr/DhammaratoDhamma/_posts/2024-05-15-daily-dhammarato-redefining-samādhi-unification-not-concentration.md

 - Everything is ok
 - everything is alright
+- I feel comfortable
-- I'm safe
+- I feel safe
-- I'm secure
+- I feel secure

 By redefining samādhi away from concentration, we can approach meditation with the aim of gladdening and unifying the mind rather than forcefully concentrating it.
 This leads to a state where the mind is "whole" and "clean," free from the junk we often carry.